Australian Shepherd farm dog standing in a wet grassy pasture on a working farm, alert and attentive for livestock work.

 • Gordonsville side: Large farms with open fields

-• Zion Crossroads: Mixed-use land near Charlottesville corridor
+• Zion Crossroads: Mixed-use land near the Charlottesville corridor

 • Mineral: Hayfields and wide pasture acreage